 Now that’s pretty drab, boring, tediously nuanced advice.
-Not the sort of thing you’ll find framed on Pinterest, and I doubt you could crunch it down to fit on a Tweet.
+Not the sort of thing you’ll find framed on Pinterest, and I doubt you could crunch it into a Tweet.
 But that wisdom was hard-won and I hope it’s useful for someone reading this right now.

 Writing is magic.

 It’s spiritual, cathartic, theatrical, but it’s underpinned by the brute carpentry of grammar, by the subtle geometry of storytelling, by the physics of character interaction.

 So I guess Agent of Weird will be my attempt to tell the truth, as much as whatever paperwork I’ve signed will permit me.
 I love telling stories and creating characters that feel alive.
 I love sword and sorcery adventures and space battles and dank crypts that harbour unnameable things.
 I love finding new ways to play with those toys and find fresh meaning in them.
 And I want to share that love with my readers, along with lessons learned.